Закаливаемость и прокаливаемость стали

 Differential scanning calorimetry (DSC)

-Microstructure analysis
+Microstructural analysis

 • The presence and distribution of phases (martensite, ferrite, carbides) in hardened steel.

-The effect of chemical composition on hardenability
+Influence of chemical composition on hardenability

-Chrome (Cr)
+Chromium (Cr)

 • Increases hardenability by increasing the stability of the austenitic structure.

-• It increases hardness and strength.
+• Increases hardness and strength.

 Nickel (Ni)

-• It contributes to the uniform distribution of carbides.
+• Promotes uniform distribution of carbides.

 Manganese (Mn)